 - Arrange for any assistive technology loans: Schedule an appointment with the CSD graduate interns at either campus.

-Submit exam/quiz proctoring requests within Campus Connect: The majority of professors have all quiz and exam dates listed on their syllabus, and we would encourage you to schedule all posted exams and quizzes during the first week of every quarter.
+- Submit all exam/quiz proctoring requests in Campus Connect: The majority of professors have all quiz and exam dates listed on their syllabus.
+The CSD encourages you to schedule all posted exams and quizzes during the first week of every quarter.
 Exams must be scheduled at least 5 weekdays or more in advance.

 - Contact CSD as soon as possible if you ever need assistance: You are responsible for initiating and utilizing any approved accommodations and services in accordance with CSD policies and procedures.